oleksost/Pruning-at-a-Glance/README.md

 ```
 Now you are ready to use the compressed model!

-The performance of the compressed models is as below:
+The performance of the provided compressed models is as below:

 | Model  | Accuracy |
 | ------------- | ------------- |